University of La Verne: Student housing

+There are three student dorm buildings on the campus.
 Citrus Hall opened for the Fall 2018 semester and houses about 400 students.
-The Spot dining hall, located on the first floor of Citrus Hall in wings B and C, opened at the same time, replacing the Davenport Dining Hall a block away.
-Generally, Citrus Hall houses first-year students, Vista La Verne houses graduate students, and continuing students stay in either Vista La Verne or The Oaks.
+The Spot dining hall, located on the first floor of Citrus Hall, opened at the same time, replacing the Davenport Dining Hall.

 Sports Science and Athletics Pavilion

 The Sports Science and Athletics Pavilion, or SSAP, is a large tent structure located in the central campus, between the football stadium and Citrus Hall.
 The SSAP has an indoor basketball/volleyball court, workout rooms, locker rooms, classrooms, and various other facilities.
 When first constructed in the 1970s, the building contained facilities for the Athletics Department, Art Department, and the schools radio and TV stations.
 The SSAP also contained a snack bar and game area for students.
 The building now serves only the athletics department for the most part, as the Art and Communications departments now have their own building on D Street.
 The Campus Center now serves the functions the snack bar and game area once did.

 A smaller tent located next to the SSAP contains the Dailey Theatre and other facilities for the Theatre Department.

 Often referred to as "The Tents," or the "Super Tents," they were the "world’s first permanent–tensioned membrane structure" when completed in the early 1970s.
 They are constructed using a fabric made from woven fiberglass coated with Teflon.